about

 biography

-Sandra Resende was born in Mozambique to a Portuguese family and currently lives in Luxembourg.
-She holds a degree in Philosophy from the University of Coimbra, Portugal, where she also received training in theatre.
+Born in Mozambique to a Portuguese family, Sandra is currently based in Luxembourg.
+She holds a degree in Philosophy from the University of Coimbra, Portugal, where she also undertook formal training in theatre.

-After graduating in 1997, she began a career in the performing arts before relocating to Luxembourg in 2005.
-A self-taught artist, Sandra transitioned to textile art following a hiatus dedicated to motherhood.
+Following her graduation in 1997, she pursued a career in the performing arts before relocating to Luxembourg in 2005.
+Since 2018, her textile art practice has developed into a professional career, reflecting a sustained commitment to material exploration and artistic research.

 Photo © Paulo Lobo